Rath2601/core_java/README.md

    - `long` → `float` → `double`
    - to convert long, float and double as int , need explicit casting.
    - to convert float and double as long , need explicit casting.
-   - to convert as float , need explicit casting.
+   - to convert double as float , need explicit casting.

 5. **By default:**
    - Whole numbers are treated as `int`.